 Internal shop controllers perform annual checks at the stores with the aim of determining the strengths and weaknesses of the stores and how any shortcomings can be corrected.
-Follow-up and feedback with respect to any non-compliances found during the assessment of internal control constitute a central part of internal control work.
+Follow-up and feedback with respect to any non-compliances found during the assessment of internal control constitute a central part of internal control work

-The Board of Directors and the Auditing Committee continuously evaluate the information provided by the executive management team, including information on internal control.
-The Auditing Committee's task of monitoring the efficiency of internal control by the management team is of particular interest to the Board.
+The board of directors and the auditing committee continuously evaluate the information provided by the executive management team, including information on internal control.
+The auditing committee's task of monitoring the efficiency of internal control by the management team is of particular interest to the board.
 This work includes checking that steps are taken with respect to any problems detected and suggestions made during the assessment by the central departments and internal shop controllers as well as by external auditors.
-The work on internal control maintains awareness of the importance of effective internal control within the Group and improvements are made on a continuous basis.
+The work on internal control maintains awareness of the importance of effective internal control within the group and ensures that continuous improvements are made.